Hanzhong: Climate

 Hanzhong has a temperate and humid climate.
-It is classified as humid subtropical (Köppen Cwa), with cool, damp winters and hot, humid summers.
+It is classified as humid subtropical (Köppen Cwa), with cool, dry winters and hot, humid summers.

 The Qin Mountains to the north help shield the city from cold Siberian winds in the winter.
 Hence, the winter in Hanzhong is warmer than that at similar latitudes east of Shannan.
 This is despite Hanzhong's elevation and inland location.

 In contrast, because of its elevation, Hanzhong summers are temperate, with average highs in July and August about 30 °C. The area is far more humid than central and northern Shaanxi.
 In Hanzhong, there is 853 mm precipitation annually, as compared to 553 mm in Xi'an, the provincial capital.
 The chance of sunshine days per month varies from twenty-six percent in November and December to fifty percent in August.
 Hanzhong receives 1,569 hours of bright sunshine each year.
 The monthly 24-hour average temperature ranges from 2.8 °C in January to 25.6 °C in July.
 The annual mean is 14.67 °C. Record extremes there have ranged from -10.1 °C on 14 January 1957 to 41.1 °C on 16 July 2025.